lholznagel/aws-codebuild-status/README.md

 As an alternative the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be set.

 The usage of instance profiles is also supported.

+### Server

+- Download the latest release from the release page
+- Start the server with `./aws-codebuild-status_server`
+- Open a browser and navigate to `locahost:8081`, it will return a static webpage

 ### AWS-Lambda